Radio aids – optimising listening opportunities - view as single page

 Frequencies and transmission

-- A clear line of sight between the transmitter and receiver(s) will give best results.
+● A clear line of sight between the transmitter and receiver(s) will give best results.

-- Within a room, blind spots will occur if a metal structure or other obstructions are between the transmitter and receiver.
+● Within a room, blind spots will occur if a metal structure or other obstructions are between the transmitter and receiver.

 Below are some frequently asked questions - and answers - about radio aids and transmission of signals.

-- The building has a mobile phone mast on top. a) will it cause a health hazard?
-No b) will it interfere with the radio aid?
+b) will it interfere with the radio aid?
 No

-- Does the signal drop as batteries decline?
+7. Does the signal drop as batteries decline?
 No - the radio aid has a battery limiter which shuts off the system when the battery level drops below a certain point (normally there is a bleep to warn that the battery is fading).

-- to promote the use of radio aid systems among children and young people
+● to promote the use of radio aid systems among children and young people

-- to promote the knowledge base about radio aids
+● to promote the knowledge base about radio aids

-- to influence the policy framework for the provision of radio aids
+● to influence the policy framework for the provision of radio aids

-- to influence the quality and consistency of radio aid provision and practice
+● to influence the quality and consistency of radio aid provision and practice

-- to raise awareness of the importance of a positive acoustic environment.
+● to raise awareness of the importance of a positive acoustic environment.

-The UK Children's Radio Aid Working Group is a useful website - the home of the Quality Standards and the Good Practice Guide for radio aids.
+Assistive Listening Technology Working Group (ALTWG) is a useful website - the home of the Quality Standards and the Good Practice Guide for radio aids.

 Using a Test box

 A test box or hearing aid analyser is a means of analysing the output and performance of the hearing device, both with and without the radio aid.
 This is done by putting the hearing device along with the radio aid through the test box; you can print off the graph as a visual record.
-It is therefore a means of seeing the effect of the additional device and ensuring that the performance of the hearing device is not altered and that the child gets the maximum benefit from using the 2 together.
+It is therefore a means of seeing the effect of the additional device and ensuring that the performance of the hearing device is not altered and that the child gets the maximum benefit from using the two together.
 The test box will give you the ability to print off a visual record of what the two systems are doing together.

 The performance of radio aids and hearing aids can be measured and recorded over time.
 This is in accordance with MCHAS protocols.
-Examples of portable test boxes used by deaf professionals in the UK are Frye Fonix FP35 or the newer Aurical HIT hearing aid test box.

 The Ewing Foundation have produced some videos demonstrating the use of the FP35 test box.